How to be active

 Besides the Teams, EGEA also has Projects.
 These are smaller working groups that are developing a new idea or project in EGEA.
-The project has a fixed end goal and ceases to exist after its accomplished.
+The project has a fixed end goal and ceases to exist after it is accomplished.
 Sometimes, a project becomes part of an EGEA team once it becomes a permanent project.
-To start a project, collect a group of volunteers and email to firstname.lastname@example.org.
+To start a project, collect a group of volunteers and send an e-mail to email@example.com.

-EGEA is a continuously developing association with the Teams and Projects are the motor of change.
+EGEA is a continuously developing association with the Teams and Projects being the motor of change.
 If you have an idea or want to implement something new, contact the Vice President and we will see how we can realise this.

 Board of EGEA

-The Board of EGEA consists of five persons and is elected by the General Assembly for a term of one year.
-The board
+The Board of EGEA consists of six persons and is elected by the General Assembly for a term of one year.
+The Board

 represents EGEA externally and acts as the executive body of the association.